 Hello!
-I’m a Professor of Public Policy at Harvard Kennedy School, and an affiliate faculty member in Computer Science.
+I’m a Professor of Public Policy at Harvard University, in the Kennedy School of Government.

-I am the founding director of the Computational Policy Lab.
+With Alex Chohlas-Wood, I co-direct the Computational Policy Lab.
 The lab is comprised of researchers, data scientists, and journalists who work to address policy problems through technical innovation.
 For example, we deployed a “blind charging” platform across California to mitigate racial bias in prosecutorial decisions.
 We also built a platform to reduce pretrial incarceration through behavioral nudges.
 And we collected, released, and analyzed data on over 100 million traffic stops as part of our Open Policing Project.

 I often write essays and engage in public discussions on policy issues from a statistical perspective.
 These include examinations of algorithms in the courts (in the New York Times and the Boston Globe); algorithmic fairness (in the Washington Post and on the Moral Science Podcast); policing (in the Washington Post, Slate, and the Huffington Post); mass incarceration (in the Washington Post); election polls (in the New York Times); claims of voter fraud (in Slate and on This American Life); and college admissions (in the Boston Globe, Boston Review, and the Washington Post).